dumux/dumux/examples/1ptracer/README.md

     timeLoop->setPeriodicCheckPoint(tEnd/10.0);
 ```
 #### The time loop
-We start the time loop and calculate a new time step as long as tEnd is reached.
+We start the time loop and calculate a new time step as long as tEnd is not reached.
 In every single time step the problem is assembled and solved.
 ```cpp
     timeLoop->start(); do
     {